torvalds/linux/Documentation/devicetree/bindings/submitting-patches.rst

 III.
 Notes
 ==========

-  0) Please see ...bindings/ABI.txt for details regarding devicetree ABI.
+  0) Please see :doc:`ABI` for details regarding devicetree ABI.

   1) This document is intended as a general familiarization with the process as decided at the 2013 Kernel Summit.
 When in doubt, the current word of the